bp2008/AcuRiteSniffer/README.md

 *Note 1: All such files are written using text encoding `Windows-1252`.*

 *Note 2: Files are saved to the `SensorData` subdirectory next to the service executable.*

+*Note 3: The /params page (hosted by the embedded web server) lists all the sensor UniqueIDs and the available parameters that you can use in a file template.*

 ## Building from source